roman-mc/Laconty/README.md

 ### Hi, I'm Roman 👋
-- 🔭 I’m currently working on Midas.investments
+- 🔭 I'm currently working at Peacock
+  -  worked at Midas.investments 1 year
-  -  worked on Ozon (public, nasdaq listed company, Russian's twin of Amazon) 2 years+
+  -  worked at Ozon (public, nasdaq listed company, Russian's twin of Amazon) 2 years+
-  -  worked on Yandex (Russian's twin of Google) ~2 years
+  -  worked at Yandex (Russian's twin of Google) ~2 years
-  -  ...and several (6) other intersting start-up to mid-size companies (3 years)
+  -  ...and several (6) other intersting start-up to mid-size companies (3 years+)
-- 👯 I’m looking to collaborate on open-source project and bring profits to community (as community did it for me)
+- 👯 I’m looking to collaborate on open-source project (in Golang/Rust)
 - 📫 How to reach me: [Telegram](https://t.me/roman_mc)